Lake Orion Divorce Lawyer

 Reaching a Settlement that Covers All your Needs

 Your divorce settlement is the legal order that officially ends your marriage.
 It contains various orders regarding the divorce and your lives in the years that follow.
-Depending on your marriage, your divorce settlement couple be relatively simple, with just a property division order, or it could be fairly complex, involving a child support order, a child custody order, and in some cases, a spousal support order.
+Depending on your marriage, your divorce settlement could be relatively simple, with just a property division order, or it could be fairly complex, involving a child support order, a child custody order, and in some cases, a spousal support order.

 The divorce orders that make up your settlement are largely determined according to your family’s specific needs.
 The only exception to this is your child support order, which is created using specific figures and factors outlined in the Michigan Child Support Guidelines provided by the Friends of the Court Bureau.